Ruggell: Geography

+Ruggell borders the Liechtenstein municipalities of Gamprin and Schellenberg.
 While Liechtenstein is known as a largely mountainous country, Ruggell is largely flat and is situated along the Rhine River, where the international borders with Switzerland and Austria meet.

 On 13 August 2003, Ruggell had a temperature of 37.4 C, which is the highest temperature recorded in Liechtenstein.
+Ruggell is the northernmost municipality of the Principality.